Alphabetical List of Collections: V

 Jacqueline Olivier Vidrine lived in Ville Platte, Louisiana.
 She married Drouet Vidrine and they have several children.
 Ms. Vidrine, known as “Jacky”, was an avid genealogist who researched several families including the Vidrine Family and Tate Family, among others.
 This collection consists of family papers of Albert Tate and Tony Dardeaux, as well as correspondence and documents from the 1790s.
 Jacqueline O. Vidrine donated the collection.

-Lionel "Chick" Vidrine opened the dance hall Southern Club, located in Opelousas on U.S. 190, in 1949.
-The hall played mostly swamp pop music and included a restaurant and bar.
+Lionel "Chick" Vidrine operated the the Southern Club, one of the premier venues for swamp pop music and musicians, from 1956 to 1994.
+The dance hall/nightclub hosted notable swamp pop musicians and bands from the 1950s through the 1980s, as well as other famous R&B and country musicians and bands.
 After closing in 1996, the building was listed on the Louisiana Trust for Historic Preservation as an endangered historic site.
 This collection consists of band contracts between the club and band, financial records, correspondence, flyers, and much more.

 1 foot 3 inches